Provence Self Guided Cycling Holiday

 J F M A M J J A S O N D

-We pick you up from Avignon airport or train station and transfer you to your beautiful boutique hotel, situated in the red village of Roussillon.
+We pick you up from Cavaillon train station (or Provence airport upon request) and transfer you to the center of Bonnieux.

-Depending on your arrival time there is the possibility of doing a short circular ride around the local vineyards.
-You can also explore the narrow streets of Roussillon and admire the spectacular red ochre rock that gives the village such a distinctive appearance.
+We fit the bikes here and, depending on your arrival time there is the possibility of doing a short circular ride around the local vineyards.

 Roussillon